SummaryRead the full fact sheet

 - lean towards the other person and make gestures to show interest and concern

 - have an open, non-defensive, fairly relaxed posture with your arms and legs uncrossed

 - face the other person – don’t sit or stand sideways

 - sit or stand on the same level to avoid looking up to or down on the other person

 - avoid distracting gestures such as fidgeting with a pen, glancing at papers, or tapping your feet or fingers

 - be aware that physical barriers, noise or interruptions will make good communication difficult.
 Mute telephones or other communication devices to ensure you are really listening

 - show genuine attention and interest

-- ask for feedback from the other person on your listening.
+- ask for feedback on your listening from the other person.